longregen/ai-handholding/content/blog/use-mcp-servers.md

 ## Examples

-- When I ask Sonnet 3.7 to test a change to a TypeScript file, it would come up with different variations of npm/vitest instead of consistently using the command that the project documentation instructed to be used.
+- When I ask Sonnet 3.7 to typecheck a TypeScript project and fix errors, it hallucinated the command `npm run typecheck`, which on this project did not work.
+Although you technically don't need an MCP to solve this, you need some prompting for the model so it knows how perform this operation.